obonaventure/cnp3/book-2nd/protocols/email.rst

 .. index:: email message format

-Email messages, like postal mail, are composed of two parts :
+Email messages, like postal mails, are composed of two parts :

  - a `header` that plays the same role as the letterhead in regular mail.
 It contains metadata about the message.
  - the `body` that contains the message itself.